Grant awarded to reconstruct ancient forests

 18 July 2016

-Dr Christopher Berry, a senior lecturer from the School of Earth and Ocean Sciences, has been awarded a National Geographic Society grant to reconstruct ancient fossil forests.
+Dr Christopher Berry, a senior lecturer from the School of Earth and Environmental Sciences, has been awarded a National Geographic Society grant to reconstruct ancient fossil forests.

 The project, entitled “Reconstructing the oldest fossil forests of woody trees on Svalbard” has been awarded €19,000 Euro by the Science and Exploration in Europe branch of the National Geographic Society.
 Dr Berry and the team are preparing to begin their fieldwork in Svalbard, an archipelago located between mainland Norway and the North Pole, this week.